Fishoo0/qt-conan-tools-qmake/ReadMe.md

     2, call conanBasicSetup.pri, witch calls 'conanbuildinfo.pri' and setup script.

-    3, if TEMPATE is app, call conanDeploySetup.pri, witch parce conan_libs, and then add conan libs to INSTALLS target.
-When we call cmake install, we copy conan libs to our dest dir.
+    3, call conanDeploySetup.pri, witch parce conan_libs, and then add conan libs to INSTALLS target.
+Then with 'cmake install', we copy conan libs to our dest dir.

+       NOTE: Default we ignore this script, only triggered when 'CONAN_ENABLE_DEPLOY = true' set before calling conan.pri.
+            CONAN_ENABLE_DEPLOY = true
+            include($$(CONAN_QT_QMAKE_HOME)/conan.pri)

-       NOTE: Default dest dir is $$DEST.
-If it is empty, $$OUT_PWD would used.
+       NOTE: Default dest dir is $$DESTDIR.
+If it is empty, $$OUT_PWD would be used.
 And if debug_and_release set, $$OUT_PWD/debug or $$OUT_PWD/release would be used.

 # TODO